kyuupichan/ieee754/docs/ieee754.rst

 .. exception:: Underflow

-    The final of the five IEEE-754 signals, :exc:`Underflow` is signalled when a tiny non-zero result is detected.
+    The last of the five IEEE-754 signals, :exc:`Underflow` is signalled when a tiny non-zero result is detected.
 Tininess means the precise non-zero result computed as though with unbounded exponent range would lie strictly between ``± 2^e_min`` where :attr:`e_min` is the minimum normalized exponent of the destination format.